-1 Partial immersion of the bulkhead deck may be accepted at final equilibrium.
-This provision is intended to ensure that evacuation along the bulkhead deck to the vertical escapes will not be impeded by water on that deck.
+The provisions for escape in SOLAS chapter II-2 may allow more than one watertight compartment below the bulkhead deck to be served by a common stairway within the same main vertical zone (MVZ).
+Partial immersion of the bulkhead deck may be accepted at final equilibrium.
+The new provision is intended to ensure that evacuation along the bulkhead deck to the vertical escapes will not be impeded by water on that deck.
 A "horizontal evacuation route" in the context of this regulation means a route on the bulkhead deck connecting spaces located on and under this deck with the vertical escapes from the bulkhead deck required for compliance with SOLAS chapter II-2.